michelmbem/AddyScript/docs/flow-control.md

 ### Pattern matching

 So far, we've seen the **switch** statement and the possibilities it offers.
 But its syntax is somewhat cumbersome: we have to repeat the **case** keyword a lot of times.
-We also have to use **break** to prevent the flow of execution from continuing to the next **case** label.
+We also have to use **break** to prevent the flow of execution from continuing to the next **case** section.
 This also leaves us with a very poor choice about what kind of operation to use to compare the value of our expression with the value of each **case** label.
 This is the kind of problem that pattern matching solves.
 It combines a better matching syntax with the **switch** keyword, which this time is used as an operator, helping us create expressions that not only choose what action to perform based on the value of an expression, but also return a value.
 A pattern matching expression typically looks like this:

 ```
 expression switch {